stephanlamoureux/twoge/README.md

 - Add a NAT gateway for internet access
 - Create a bastion host to tunnel into the private instance

+## S3

+- Serve the image files for the app through an S3 bucket

 ### Diagram

 Add more layers to show lower-level details.